Diego Chitzoff

 Diego Chitzoff (born 4 April 1980 in Gobernador Galvez, Santa Fe) is an Argentine football right back currently playing for Tiro Federal.

 Chitzoff started his career in 2002 playing for Tiro Federal in the Argentine 3rd division.
-In 2003 the club won the Cluasura tournament and promotion to Primera B Nacional.
+In 2003 the club won the Clausura tournament and promotion to Primera B Nacional.

 Chitzoff signed for Colón in 2004 and went on to make over 100 appearances for the club.
 On 24 July 2009 he signed for Rosario Central, the club he is fan of.